Harshal0902/SoFLEX/README.md

 - Borrowers can collateralize their assets to secure SOL token loans.
 - Lenders have flexibility in setting interest rates or bidding on lending amounts based on asset characteristics.

-2. Peer-to-Protocol Compressed NFT and Synthetic Asset Lending and Borrowing:
+2. Peer-to-Pool Compressed NFT and Synthetic Asset Lending and Borrowing:
 - Enables lending and borrowing against protocol-managed liquidity pools, enhancing liquidity and earning opportunities.
 - Users can engage in protocol-based lending and borrowing activities, augmenting liquidity in the Solana ecosystem.